-Come as close to the wall as you can to the wall without touching (obviously).
+Roll as close to the wall as you can to the wall without touching (obviously).
 Then brush with a good quality (we like Purdy latex-only) brushes.
-The quality bristles will find the corner for you and you don’t really even need a steady hand.
-The 3 inch (if you have a strong arm, as it is heavy when wet!) is only 15 bucks and it will work like new for life (see my post on how easy it is to clean up).
+The quality bristles will find the corner for you and you don’t really even need a very steady hand.
+Get the 3-inch (if you have a strong arm, as it is heavy when wet!) is only 15 bucks and it will work like new for life (see my post on how easy it is to clean up).

 Have a question about the best paint for a ceiling?
 Please write below, or email me.
 I’ll try to reply asap!